30 July 2021

 Students will gain knowledge of a range of British writers.
-They will have participated in presentations, discussions and field trips that will foster analytical, interpretative and creative responses.
+They will have participated in presentations and discussions that will foster analytical, interpretative and creative responses.
 Students will have developed skills in close reading and research.

 The module is worth 10 Leeds credits = 5 ECTS.
 You can transfer the credits earned back to your home degree subject to approval.

-Scholarships worth £500 are available for students with good academic standing to help pay your fees.
+Scholarships worth £300 for the full four week programme or £150 for a two week block.
+Scholarships are available for students with good academic standing to help pay your fees.
 You can apply as part of your application to LISS.